Engin-Boot/pong-stage-muskan01/Stage0/Start_the_game.md

   When - Player presses E

-  Then - Activate the module Exit-game.md
+  Then - Activate the module Exit-game

 ### Scenario: Enter the names of player 1 and player 2